 You may remember from 1 John that John said that our actions reflect whether or not we have genuine faith.
 In the same way, Jesus says that our words reflect whether or not we know God.
 It's not that our deeds or our words save us; they don't.
-But our words are such an objective indicator of what is in our hearts that our words can be used to determine our eternal destiny.
+But our words are such an objective indicator of what is in our hearts that our words can be used to reveal whether or not we know/love God or not.

-Here's the truth about the source of our words: Our words flow from our hearts.
+Here's the truth about where our words come from: Our words flow from our hearts.
 Our words don't lie about the content of our hearts.
 Our words are an accurate indication of what is in our hearts.
 Occasionally we misspeak and say things we don't really mean; sometimes we have a hard time communicating what we want to say.
+And so we need to show each other tons of grace concerning our words.
 But over the course of a week or a month or a year, our words are an accurate indication of what is in our hearts.